shivankagrawal10/Interesting-Problems/GoogleFoobar_3/P1/README.md

 ### Subtree Aggregation Optimization ###
 - Insight: Realized a lot of subtree calculations repeat over large range of n blocks
 - Optimization: Applied Memoization to save performance time from repeated calculations
-- Result: Amazing Runtime Performance, Scale is uncomparable to runtime before memoization. n=200 takes between 0.002 to 0.004 seconds </br>
+- Result: Amazing Runtime Performance, Scale is uncomparable to runtime before memoization. n=200 takes between 0.0015 to 0.002 seconds </br>
 See [Subtree Aggregation Optimized Runtime Graph](3_SubtreeAggOptimized_Runtime.png) for performance graph
+## Learning ##
+From this problem, I value 3 lessons I previuosly knew but now have deeper appreciation for.
+Brainstorming, Breaking the problem down into simpler/familiar mathematical abstractions, Thinking about ways to save rutime performance.
+- Process of brainstorming/writing pseudo code before coding gives me a clear roadmap of what I need to implement.
+Helps clearly separate problem solving from implementation and allows for looking at the problem in unique ways
+- Breaking the problem to its bare bone and viewing it from familiar math/data structure constructs elucidates very beautiful solutions and provides a framework for approaching the problem
+- Final step of thinking about saving on runtime algorithmically allows for massive advantage when scaling up and dealing with large complex calculations.
+It makes your solution more applicable for powerful computations.